-Grants are available on the basis of financial need and do not have to be repaid.
-Grant funds are available through the Federal Government.
-Grants are awarded to students who demonstrate the greatest financial need and include Pell grants and Federal Supplemental Educational Opportunity Grants (FSEOG).
+Grants are available on the basis of financial need as determined by the Federal FAFSA, WA State WASFA and the Financial Aid process.
+Grants do not have to be repaid.
+Grant funds are available through Federal and Washington State funding.
+Grants are awarded to students who demonstrate the greatest financial need and include Federal Pell grant; Federal Supplemental Educational Opportunity Grant (FSEOG); Washington College Grant; Washington College Bound Scholarship.